-- Must be worn if in a coning pocket - Required when regulating traffic when flagging - May be required on other jobs depending on specific project requirements
+- Must be worn if in a coning pocket or coning from a cone deck - Required when regulating traffic / flagging - Are required on other jobs depending on specific project requirements - Are required where the risk of head injury is present.

 2.3.
 Working at Night